dell/csm-docs/content/docs/observability/deployment/offline.md

     [user@anothersystem /home/user]# chmod +x offline-installer.sh
     ```

-3. Build the bundle by providing the Helm chart name as the argument:
+3. Build the bundle by providing the Helm chart name as the argument.
+Below is a sample output that may be different on your machine.

     ```
     [user@anothersystem /home/user]# ./offline-installer.sh -c dell/karavi-observability